-Assets transferred to the Foundation from other not-for-profit organizations for the purpose of establishing an endowment for the benefit of the not-for-profit organization are accounted for as funds held as agency endowments.
-In such circumstances, the Foundation recognizes the fair value of the assets transferred as an increase in its investments and a liability payable to the not-for-profit.
+Assets transferred to the Foundation from other nonprofit organizations for the purpose of establishing an endowment for the benefit of the nonprofit organization are accounted for as funds held as agency endowments.
+In such circumstances, the Foundation recognizes the fair value of the assets transferred as an increase in its investments and a liability payable to the nonprofit.